lfkeitel/asml-sim/README.md

 Raw bytes can be used when the line doesn't start with a comment, label, or instruction.
 See the data section examples below.

+#### 16 bits

+When using 16 bit addressing, some instructions take an extra byte for the second half of a full 16 bit address.
+The instructions are marked in the table below.

 ### Comments